Toemmsen96/ChatCommands/README.md

 /credits -> list credits for mod

 ## Host functionality
-Host only commands to use (require Host to have setting enabled):
+Host only commands to use (require Host to have setting enabled if wanted to be used as NonHost):
 /spawnscrap or /spwscr "scrapname" (a="amount") (p="position") (v="value") -> spawn scrap, amount, position and value arguments are optional
 position can be random, @me or @"playername",
 amount sets how many items will be spawned (without it defaults to 1),